 Want to Know More About Your Player Rights?

 How can I raise a complaint with an online casino?

 You should first approach the casino’s customer support team with your issue.

 How do I check if an online casino is licensed?

 A casino's licensing information must always be displayed at the bottom of the homepage.
-You can also check a license status via the gambling regulators website.
+You can also check your license status via the gambling regulator's website.

 In case of disputes, what alternative resolution mechanisms do platforms offer?